Nathan Kimball: Civil War

 In December, his men were part of the desperate assaults ordered by Ambrose Burnside against Marye's Heights during the Battle of Fredericksburg.
 There, Kimball suffered a painful thigh wound that put him out of action for the winter and spring of 1863.
 The Gibraltar Brigade was subsequently turned over to Col. Samuel S. Carroll.
 In early 1863, Kimball was nominated to run for the Lieutenant Governor of Indiana, but he declined the nomination to remain in the army.

 After finally recovering enough for field command, Kimball was assigned to duty in the Western Theater, reporting in June 1863 to Corinth, Mississippi, where he assumed command of a division in the XVI Corps.
 His was one of three divisions in that corps that were ordered to Mississippi in to join the Siege of Vicksburg, although they arrived too late to participate in much of the actual fighting.
 In September, the greater part of Kimball's division was ordered to Arkansas, where it became incorporated in the VII Corps.
 He commanded the rear echelon in the Camden Expedition.

 In April 1864, Kimball was relieved of duty in the Department of Arkansas and ordered to report to William T. Sherman, who became a close personal friend.
-Kimball was on detached duty under Sherman until May 1864, when he was given command of a brigade in the IV Corps at the beginning of the Atlanta Campaign.
+Kimball was on detached duty under Sherman until May 1864, when he was given command of a brigade in the IV Corps at the beginning of the Atlanta campaign.
 Following the Battle of Peachtree Creek in July, Kimball assumed command of a division in the same corps.

 He returned to Indiana at Governor Morton's request to help subdue the Knights of the Golden Circle in that state, then returned to active field duty in the late fall, serving as a division commander in the battles of Franklin and Nashville.
-He received a brevet as a major general February 1, 1865, and mustered out of the army on August 24, 1865, following the close of the war.
+He had originally been selected to stand as the Republican nominee for lieutenant governor in the 1864 gubernatorial election, but he would decline the nomination in the midst of the campaign.
+This was encouraged by the state Republican Party so that he could be replaced with Conrad Baker, who they believed could better appeal to recalcitrant radical German voters.
+He received a brevet as a major general on February 1, 1865, and mustered out of the army on August 24, 1865, following the close of the war.